carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The optional ``!invariant.load`` metadata must reference a single metadata name ``<empty_node>`` corresponding to a metadata node with no entries.
-If a load instruction tagged with the ``!invariant.load`` metadata is executed, the optimizer may assume the memory location referenced by the load contains the same value at all points in the program where the memory location is known to be dereferenceable;
-otherwise, the behavior is undefined.
+If a load instruction tagged with the ``!invariant.load`` metadata is executed, the memory location referenced by the load has to contain the same value at all points in the program where the memory location is dereferenceable; otherwise, the behavior is undefined.

 The optional ``!invariant.group`` metadata must reference a single metadata name ``<empty_node>`` corresponding to a metadata node with no entries.